ost-cas-fee-adv-23-24/nextjs-app-pixelpioneers/docs/mocks-server-setup-usage.md

 ## Additional information

-Sometimes this command can be useful for cleaning the cache (remove .next folder and rebuild again):
+Sometimes this command can be useful for cleaning the cache (if neccessary, remove the .next folder and rebuild the app again):

+For the directory: `/mocks-server/`

+`docker build --no-cache -t mock:test .`

 For the directory: `/nextjs-app-pixelmator/`

 `"dev:testmock": "rm -rf .next && NODE_ENV=test next dev`

-For the directory: `/mocks-server/`

-`docker build --no-cache -t mock:test .`

 ## Switch the collection